Agenda

 Ms. Gu holds a Master of Laws degree from Peking University, an LL.M. degree from New York University School of Law and a Master of Laws degree from Kyushu University in Japan.
 Ms. Gu holds the lawyer qualification certificate in China, is qualified in the State of New York and is also admitted as a solicitor of the High Court of Hong Kong.
 Ms. Gu has been working for ISDA since 2008.

-William Shek
+William SHEK

 John Feeney